RubenVG02/BioInsectiNet/README.md

 - Add more databases to the CNN
 - Add more databases to the RNN
 - More complexity to the GA
-- Directly obtain the 3D structure of the designed bioinsecticides

 ## License